 He also gets a new diaper whenever it's dirty, or when we notice his diaper is full.
-Or if he's particularly cranky.
+Or if he's particularly cranky and we think it might help.
 We also change it more frequently if it looks like diaper rash is coming on.
 Half the days, only the waking up diaper is dirty, but usually there is a mid-morning or early evening dirty diaper.
 We end up using 4-5 diapers most days.
 We even have success using the potty 1-2 times/month.

-We also have a baby boy - I'm not sure if baby girls have different diaper soiling patterns, or if you need to change them more often because biology.
+We also have a baby boy - I'm not sure if baby girls have different diaper soiling patterns, or if you need to change them more often because of anatomical differences.

 So how much would we have spent if we used more diapers?